Overview of IIP UN Mark Certificate

 - Class 8: Corrosive substances like potassium hydroxide

 - Class 9: Miscellaneous dangerous substances or articles such as plastic moulding compounds or medical kit

 Following are the benefits of obtaining the IIP UN Certificate:

-Following are the documents required for IIP UN Certification:
+Following are the necessary papers required for IIP UN Certification:

 Book a Free Consultation